-The most common symptom of benign malaria is a high fever.
+The most common symptom of benign malaria is a very high temperature (fever).
 However, the absence of fever in an ill person does not exclude the diagnosis of malaria.

 Other symptoms of benign malaria may include:

-- Headaches, muscle pains, abdominal pains, cough, feeling more tired than usual and feeling generally unwell.
+- Headaches, muscle pains, tummy (abdominal) pains, cough, feeling more tired than usual and feeling generally unwell.

-- Children are more tired and can have diarrhoea and/or vomiting.
+- Children are more tired and can have runny stools (diarrhoea) and/or sickness (vomiting).

 - If you have taken anti-malarial medication then you may have different symptoms (for example, backache) if you have malaria.

 Malignant malaria is caused by Plasmodium falciparum.
-Malignant malaria usually begins with similar symptoms to benign malaria, but will often lead to your developing further complications, such as breathing problems, liver failure and shock.
-Malignant malaria can also affect the brain and central nervous system which can even lead to death.
+Malignant malaria usually begins with similar symptoms to benign malaria.
+However, it will often lead to your developing further complications, such as breathing problems, liver failure and shock.
+Malignant malaria can also affect the brain and central nervous system, which can even lead to death.

 How is malaria diagnosed?

 If you think you may have malaria then you need to seek medical advice without delay.
 If you have travelled to an area in which there is malaria in the previous year then you may be at risk of this disease, even if you took anti-malarial medication when you were abroad.